Altinn/altinn-studio-docs/content/app/development/configuration/stateless/_index.en.md

     - an indicator that the user is not authorized
     - an error message, with only the name of the user

-     And `true` is returned to indicate that the datavalues have been updated.
+     And `true` is returned to indicate that the data values have been updated.

     ```cs